Ryan McAllister, Ph.D., Executive Director of NotJustSkin.org and others.

 - Isn't female circumcision worse than male circumcision?

-Female circumcision is typically viewed as more horrific than male circumcision because it is usually done under unhygienic conditions rather than in a hospital, and because one form of female circumcision, infibulation, is particularly severe.
-However, both male and female circumcisions are classed as genital mutilation by the International Coalition for Genital Integrity.
-Both forms of circumcision remove functional, normal tissue, cause extreme pain, permanently disfigure the genitals, and permanently damage the sexual response.
+Female circumcision is typically viewed by people in the U.S. as more horrific than male circumcision because it is usually done under unhygienic conditions rather than in a hospital, and because one form of female circumcision, infibulation, is particularly severe.
+However, both male and female circumcisions remove functional, normal tissue, cause extreme pain, permanently disfigure the genitals, and permanently damage the sexual response.
 And in most cultures where female circumcision is performed, male circumcision is also performed with equally unhygienic instruments.
-Regardless of the child's gender, when done to infants or children, unnecessary genital surgeries violate human rights because they are amputations performed without medical need and without the individual's consent.
+Regardless of the child's gender, when done to infants or children, unnecessary genital surgeries violate human rights because they are amputations performed without medical need, and thus cannot have legitimate proxy consent.

 The World Health Organization recognizes three types of female circumcision.
 Type I removes the clitoral hood and/or the clitoral tip.
 Type II removes the clitoral hood, clitoris, and part or all of the labia.
 Type III, also known as infibulation or pharaonic circumcision, involves removal of all external female genitalia and suturing of the vaginal opening.